Authentic Som Tum Pattaya Thai papaya salad

 These guides provide a broader understanding of Thai culinary culture beyond Pattaya.

-FAQ (Som Tam in Pattaya)
+FAQ (Som Tum in Pattaya)

-What is Som Tam?
+What is Som Tum?

-How spicy is Som Tam in Pattaya?
+How spicy is Som Tum in Pattaya?

 Spice levels vary by restaurant.
 Many places can adjust heat from mild to very spicy.
 If you are sensitive to chili, ask for mild or “little spicy” when ordering.

-What should you eat with Som Tam?
+What should you eat with Som Tum?